Last updated: May 13, 2026

 5. Zoho Recruit - Free Tier With CRM Integration

 Zoho Recruit offers a free plan with 1 active job (similar to Breezy’s Bootstrap) and paid plans starting at $25/user/month.
-Its biggest draw is deep integration with the Zoho ecosystem - CRM, analytics, and productivity tools.
-If your company already runs on Zoho, the integration value is real.
-The ATS features are mid-range: functional but not as polished as Breezy’s Growth tier for interview management and automation.
+Deep integration with the Zoho ecosystem - CRM, analytics, and productivity tools - is its biggest draw.
+If your company already runs on Zoho, that integration value is real.
+ATS features are mid-range: functional but not as polished as Breezy’s Growth tier for interview management and automation.

 Frequently Asked Questions